supercam19/Databind-Syntax-Highlighting/README.md

 ### Manual

-1. Clone the repository or download and extract the zip attached to the [latest release](https://github.com/supercam19/Language-Databind/releases)
+1. Download the .vsix file from the [latest release](https://github.com/supercam19/Language-Databind/releases/latest)
-2. Put the extension folder in your /Users/[USERNAME]/.vscode/extenstions folder
-3. Reload VS Code
+2. Launch VS Code
+3. Go to the extensions tab
+4. Click the three dots in the top right, then click "Install from VSIX"
+5. Navigate to the previous downloaded file in the window that popped up to install it